apache/maven-site/content/markdown/developers/release/maven-project-release-procedure.md

 ## Copy the source release to the Apache Distribution Area

 The official Apache release is the 'source-release' bundle distributed in `www.apache.org/dist`, as described in [Apache Release Distribution Policy](https://www.apache.org/dev/release-distribution).
 All releases for Maven must be copied to [the official Maven release area](https://www.apache.org/dist/maven/).

+This task can also be done by ATR, but following instructions remain here for manual process reference:

 The release area is maintained with svnpubsub.
 To deliver a release, you add it to [the subversion repository for the dist area](https://dist.apache.org/repos/dist/release/maven): add the release, its signature and sha512 checksum files, copying them from `target/checkout/target/` directory created during `mvn release:perform` step.
 Currently this requires to be in maven-pmc group (see [INFRA-5945](https://issues.apache.org/jira/browse/INFRA-5945)).
 If you are not a PMC member, drop a line to _private@maven.apache.org_ and ask them to do this step (and the next one) for you: the PMC member will get the source release bundle and its signature from Nexus staging repository and will create sha512 checksum file by hand, for example using shell: